-All young people will be required to do additional training or education at age 16.
+All students are required to participate in a form of training or education until the age of 18.
 The most common route into employment for 16-year olds is through apprenticeships, and you will need at least five good GCSE grades including Maths and English to access most of them.
+All students are required to participate in a form of training or education until the age of 18.